Create an IoT hub using the Azure portal

 You can change the settings of an existing IoT hub after it's created from the IoT Hub pane.
 Here are some properties you can set for an IoT hub:

 Pricing and scale: Migrate to a different tier or set the number of IoT Hub units.

-IP Filter: Specify a range of IP addresses that will be accepted or rejected by the IoT hub.
+IP Filter: Specify a range of IP addresses for the IoT hub to accept or reject.

 Properties: A list of properties that you can copy and use elsewhere, such as the resource ID, resource group, location, and so on.

 For a complete list of options to update an IoT hub, see the az iot hub update commands reference page.

 Shared access policies